-Integration: Shifting Your Growth Context
+How to Shift Your Growth Context

 For example, growth isn’t always about promotions or gaining more knowledge in a particular area.
-Asking the question who do you want to be? is going to illicit a lot of different responses.
+Asking the question “who do you want to be?” is going to elicit a lot of varying responses.

 A potential reality we need to keep in mind as leaders in the development conversation is that those we’re coaching may not know where they’re going or who they want to be.

 People don’t know what they don’t know, so it’s important for organizations to walk the line of providing potential growth paths and being open to alternative paths that will naturally unfold when the individual is made an agent of their own growth.

 One way to encourage employees to be an agent of their own development is to have them look for areas of opportunity that will help organizations be more agile.
 Too often the people deciding what that path is for business aren’t as close to the front lines of the problems, and these people need to be seeking the perspectives of those who actually are.

-Supporting a Self-Driven Path
+How Leaders Can Support a Self-Driven Path

 “In what ways do you want to grow, and how can we fit that into the needs of the business?”